Join now & save up to 80% on medication

 Dosage and Usage

-• Missed dose (20 mg daily): If the same day, inject when remembered.
-If the next day, skip and resume the regular schedule.
+If you miss a dose on the daily schedule, inject as soon as you remember that day.
+If it is close to the next day, skip the missed dose and resume the regular schedule.
 Do not inject two doses on the same day.

 Side Effects and Safety